 Omega-3 Fatty Acids

 These polyunsaturated fats are vital for cell maintenance and can benefit women with hot flashes.
 Supplementation with omega-3 has shown to be helpful in reducing the frequency and intensity of hot flash episodes.
-Omega-3 is found in oily fish and soy, but fish oil and sacha inchi supplements are another way to consume the nutrient.
+Omega-3 is found in oily fish and soy, while fish oil and sacha inchi supplements are another way to consume the nutrient.

 - Bani, S. et al. (2013).
 The Effect of Folic Acid on Menopausal Hot Flashes: A Randomized Clinical Trial.
 Journal of Caring Sciences, 2(2), 131-140. doi: 10.5681/jcs.2013.016

 - Complementary Therapies in Medicine.
 (2020).
 The effect of oral capsule of curcumin and vitamin E on the hot flashes and anxiety in postmenopausal women: A triple blind randomized controlled trial.
 Retrieved January 18, 2021 from https://www.sciencedirect.com/science/article/pii/S0965229919313068

 - Lucas, M. et al. (2009).
 Effects of ethyl-eicosapentaenoic acid omega-3 fatty acid supplementation on hot flashes and quality of life among middle-aged women: a double-blind, placebo-controlled, randomized clinical trial.
 Menopause, 16(2), 357-366. doi: 10.1097/gme.0b013e3181865386

 - MedlinePlus.
 (2017).
 Vitamin E. Retrieved June 21, 2019, from https://medlineplus.gov/ency/article/002406.htm